LambdaColdStorage/questions/form/README.md

 - Email
 - Phone number

 The sign up form should look and behave similar to [Twilio's sign up form](https://www.twilio.com/try-twilio).
-You can ignore all the page elements and focus this section:
+Inc creating your form, you can ignore all the page elements and focus this section:

 ![Twilio sign-up form](https://i.imgur.com/eZERbKy.png)

-The goal is to emulate the behavior of this form as closely as possible.
-We recommend you spend some time playing around with Twilio's form - there are a lot of subtle behaviors that go into a good experience.
-When in doubt, copy it!
+The goal is to emulate the behavior of Twilio's form as closely as possible.
+We recommend you spend some time playing around it.
+Pay attention to how it provides timely validation to user input.

 **Your form should:**
-- Perform client-side validation; that is, display errors when a user enters invalid data.
+* Perform client-side validation; that is, display errors when a user enters invalid data.
-- Only allow form submission when client-side validation passes.
+* Only allow form submission if client-side validation passes.
+Specifically, only allow form submission if:
-- Inform the user if their first name, last name, email, or phone is invalid.
+   * First name is valid (a string of at least two characters)
+   * Last name is valid (a string of at least two characters)
+   * Email is valid (a string that looks like an email)
-- Inform the user if their email address is taken (see how Twilio does this by using the email `m@lambdal.com` on Twilio).
+   * Email is available (there is an API endpoint for checking this).
+You can see how Twilio does this using the email `m@lambdal.com`.
+   * Phone number valid (a string composed of 10 numerical characters, not starting with "0")
-- Have similar UI to Twilio.
-For example, focusing on an input element should lifts and shrinks its placeholder text and changes the underline color.
+* UI-wise, look similar Twilio.
+For example, focusing on an input element should lift and shrinks its placeholder text and change its the underline color.
+* Submit data to a locally running backend server.
-- Display errors from the locally running backend upon form submission (if they exist).
+* Display any errors returned by the locally running backend server upon form submission.

-## Use discretion to create good UI/UX!

-You don't have to exactly copy Twilio's form behavior, but feel free.
-Aim to have a good user experience that won't surprise or annoy users.

-## Submitting data to the locally running backend
+**Special phone number**
+Let's assume that the user fills out the form using a valid, available email and valid first name, last name, and phone.

+## Backend endpoits

 Data should be POST'd to `localhost:5000/api/users` with the following format:
 ```